Welcome to the SDSU Herbarium!

 Our records are entirely databased.

-A list of our specimens having herbarium voucher images and/or CalPhotos is at the SDSU HERBARIUM
+A partial list of our specimens having herbarium voucher images and/or CalPhotos is at the SDSU HERBARIUM

 | The Curator of the SDSU Herbarium is Dr. Michael Simpson, whose primary duty as curator is to oversee the maintenance, organization, and use of the collection and to facilitate additions to the herbarium.